jstott/grunt-azureblob/README.md

   containerDelete: false, // deletes container if it exists
   containerOptions: {publicAccessLevel: "blob", timeoutIntervalInMs: 10000}, // container options
   copySimulation: false, // do everything but physically touch storage blob when true
-  destPrefix: '', // prefix to use for blob name e.g. 'v0.0.1/'
-  maskBaseDir: '',  // mask off directory portion to map files to root in storage container
   metadata: {cacheControl: 'public, max-age=31556926'}, // file metadata properties
   gzip: false, // gzip files (when true: only js / css will be gzip'd)
   maxNumberOfConcurrentUploads: 10 // Maximum number of concurrent uploads